Stochastic versus Deterministic in Stochastic Gradient Descent: Preliminaries

-\textbf{Logistic regression.} For the binary classification, we may use logistic regression.
-Here $b_i\in\{1,-1\}$ and This model is applied in medical diagnosis~\cite{ew2009clinical}, click-through-rate estimation~\cite{mcmahan2013ad}, and other scenarios that require a clear probabilistic interpretation.
+This model is applied in click-through-rate estimation~\cite{mcmahan2013ad} and other scenarios that require a clear probabilistic interpretation.

 \textbf{Support vector machine.} When a classification task requires a large margin or robustness to outliers, the support vector machine (SVM) is a common choice.
-For SVM with the squared hinge loss, the problem \eqref{eq:opt1} takes the form Such a setting suits applications that need clear decision boundaries, such as spam filtering \cite{drucker1999support} and sentiment analysis \cite{pang2002thumbs}.
+For SVM with the squared hinge loss, the problem \eqref{eq:opt1} takes the form